MarzinZ/AccelerateKMeans/README.md

 # AccelerateKMeans
-An implementation to accelerate traditional K-Means refer to Greg Hamerly's paper, Making k-means even faster
+An implementation to accelerate traditional K-Means refer to Greg Hamerly's paper, Making k-means even faster.

+You can